-- 7.1 Where the neighbourhood component of CIL is distributed to the Parish Councils (15% or 25% dependent on existence of a Neighbourhood Plan) then the Council has no formal consultation or decision making powers.
-This rests with the Parishes. - 7.2 In the unparished area the 15% Neighbourhood Allocation is held separately by the Council.
-In line with the CIL Regulations the levy can be spent to 'support the development of the local council's area' by funding the provision, improvement, replacement, operation, maintenance of infrastructure; or anything else that is concerned with addressing the demands that development places on an area. - 7.3 This neighbourhood portion of CIL (in the unparished areas) requires community engagement before spending.
-When funds have been received for development in this area it is proposed that the Council will consult with Ward Members who will in turn consult with their residents to identify suitable infrastructure projects..
+- 7.2 In the unparished area the 15% Neighbourhood Allocation is held separately by the Council.
+In line with the CIL Regulations the levy can be spent to 'support the development of the local council's area' by funding the provision, improvement, replacement, operation, maintenance of infrastructure; or anything else that is concerned with addressing the demands that development places on an area. - 7.3 The neighbourhood portion of CIL requires community engagement before spending.
+When funds have been received for development in this area it is proposed that the Council will consult with Ward Members who will in turn consult with their residents to identify suitable infrastructure projects.
 Any receipts will be reported to the Ward Members in April and October of each year in the same way the Parish Councils are informed.
 A Community Infrastructure Funding Request will then be completed and will be processed in the same way as those for the Strategic pot.

-8 Next Steps
+8. Next Steps

-- 8.1 Once adopted the CIL Governance process will be published online. - The Infrastructure Delivery Plan will be updated alongside the new Local Plan to identify infrastructure projects needed to support the growth identified.
+- 8.1 Once adopted the amended CIL Governance process will be published online. - The Infrastructure Delivery Plan will be updated alongside the new Local Plan to identify infrastructure projects needed to support the growth identified.

-9 Options and Reasons for Recommendations
+9. Options and Reasons for Recommendations

-9.1 This report recommends an approach that would see clear and robust governance arrangements that will ensure the Council is then in a position to prioritise projects and allocate CIL money in accordance with the CIL Regulations.
+9.1 This report recommends an enhanced approach that would see clear and robust governance arrangements that will ensure the Council is then in a position to prioritise projects and allocate CIL money in accordance with the CIL Regulations.

-10 Policy/Budget Reference and Implications
+10. Policy/Budget Reference and Implications